-I took a tour in Cannes and found myself settling quite comfortably on board, so much so that I lost track of time.
-The salon is hospitable with sunlight pouring through the windows.
-As I talked with Krol and Neubelt, standing by a large, attractive bar and a glistening case of perfectly stowed stemware, I cast a glance at the video of Lunar under sail running in a loop on the large TV screen.
-She looked majestic.
+I take a tour in Cannes and find myself settling quite comfortably on board, so much so that I lose track of time.
+The saloon is hospitable, with sunlight pouring through the windows.
+As I talk with Krol and Neubelt, standing by a large attractive bar and a glistening case of stemware, I cast a glance at the video of Lunar under sail running in a loop on the TV screen.
+She looks majestic.

-Designers, when discussing yacht design that appeals to the American market, often mention ergonomics.
-This yacht, while conceived by and for a gentleman from the Baltic, has the kind of dimensions, space and comfortable furnishings that would appeal to American boaters.
+Designers, when discussing vacht design, often mention ergonomics.
+This yacht, while conceived by and for a gentleman from the Baltic, has the kind of dimensions, space and comfortable furnishings that would appeal to American or Mediterranean boaters.
 There is no squeezing into anything.
-Everything, from passageways to the salon seats (think La-Z-Boy) to the 28-foot-wide master stateroom and the giant plasma screens, would satisfy anyone placing comfort and size high on their list.
+Everything, from passageways to the saloon seats to the 8.5 metre-wide master suite and the giant plasma screens, would satisfy anyone placing comfort and size high on their list.

-Her exterior features, including two stairways flanking the transom, are that of a motor yacht.
-The yacht is fitted with an Opacmare Transformer platform and passerelle that adjusts to the dock height and also lowers below the water surface to make ocean access easier for all.
+Her exterior features, including two stairways flanking the transom, are that of a motor vacht.
+The vacht is fitted with an Opacmare Transformer platform and passerelle that adjusts to the dock height and also lowers below the water surface to make ocean access easier for all.